-I host my sites through Synthesis, so the process is a bit different from those whose domain and hosting are all in one place.
+I hosted my sites through a company that doesn’t provide SSL certificates when I first wrote this blog, so the process is a bit different from those whose domain and hosting are all in one place.
 Additionally, I needed my SSL to work for subdomains, on top of my main site.
 There are different types of SSL certificates for you to choose from, your needs will determine which to go with.
 Click here to check out the various SSL options available via GoDaddy.

 2. Once your certificate has been purchased, you’ll fill out some information and a CSR will be generated.

 A CSR is your certificate signing request.
 This is an encrypted file generated on the server your site is hosted and where your SSL will be installed.
 The information you fill out to generate your CSR will include things like your business name, email address, and so on.

 3. Once your CSR has been generated, you’ll pass it along to your domain provider.